vvdvortsova/cpu_assembler_disassembler/README.md

 ## Description
 First version of machine stack and assembler / disassembler.\
 Not all commands are supported yet.\
-This version of the stack machine is implemented with register rax.
+This version of the stack machine is implemented with register rax/rbx.\
+Update: there are jmp in assembler and disassembler!!!!!first version without clean up!))\
+I tried so long! and created it MTFK!!
 | Command | Description |
 | --- | --- |
 | push num| Pushes num to the top of the stack |